EnriqueSaracho/skills-tracker/README.md

 # Skills tracker app

 This is an in-progress project.
 I'm trying to build an application that combines a to-do-list with a skill tracker.

+## Obstacles

+- Getting to add a list element to the list from the form in ToDoList.js
+  - Used useState to declare to variables (text and listItems) to store the values from the textarea and the unordered list.
+  - Made a function that onClick() updates both values.
+  - Rendered to JSX the textarea value, the onclick() to the button, and a map function to the unordered list.